ramvenkatu/Thirupugazh_v2/Software Requirements Specification.md

 **FR-5: Enhanced UI and Data Display**
 * **FR-3.1: Streamlined Action Layout:** The system shall organize primary actions (Generate Playlist, Export PDF, Clear Playlist) in a single, consolidated location below the duration input for improved user workflow.
-* **FR-3.2: Playlist Table Display:** The generated playlist shall be rendered in a Bootstrap-styled table with the headers: "Sl.No", "Song Title", "Song Number 8th Ed", "Raagam", "Album", and "Alankaaram".
-The duration column has been removed to focus on essential song identification information and Alankaaram functionality.
+* **FR-3.2: Playlist Table Display:** The generated playlist shall be rendered in a Bootstrap-styled table and include the following columns (drag and delete controls may appear as leading columns in the UI): "Sl.No", "Song Title", "Song No", "Raagam", "Album", "Duration", "Cum.
+Time", "Hour" (shown as e.g., "1st Hr"), and "A" (Alankaaram).
+The "Alankaaram" header label shall display as "A" in the UI.
 * **FR-5.3: Enhanced PDF Export:** The system shall provide comprehensive PDF generation capabilities with the following specifications:
-    * **FR-5.3.1: Portrait Orientation:** PDF documents shall be generated in A4 portrait orientation with reduced margins (15mm) for maximum content utilization
+    * **FR-5.3.1: Portrait Orientation:** PDF documents shall be generated in A4 portrait orientation with minimal margins (~5mm) for maximum content utilization
-    * **FR-5.3.2: Enhanced Font Sizing:** PDF text shall use 12pt font size for optimal readability across all age groups
+    * **FR-5.3.2: Font Stack:** PDF shall use the 'Noto Sans Tamil', 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif stack for Tamil text fidelity
-    * **FR-5.3.3: Comprehensive Headers:** PDF shall include complete event headers displaying prayer text, function details, scheduling information, and host member contact details
+    * **FR-5.3.3: Comprehensive Header Panel:** PDF shall include a centered header panel containing invocation (left/right), prarthanai text, function (bold), date|day|time, and host details
-    * **FR-5.3.4: Header Repetition:** Event headers and table column headers shall be repeated on every page for multi-page documents
-    * **FR-5.3.5: Professional Formatting:** PDF styling shall include appropriate spacing, borders, and visual hierarchy for professional presentation
+    * **FR-5.3.4: Column Set and Order:** PDF table shall contain exactly 5 columns in this order: Sl.No, Song Title, Raagam, Song No, A (Alankaaram).
+No Duration or Cumulative Time columns in the PDF
+    * **FR-5.3.5: Alankaaram Mark:** The "A" column shall display a bold checkmark (✓) when enabled; leave empty when not
+    * **FR-5.3.6: Repeating Headers:** Column headers shall repeat on every page.
+If a table spans multiple pages, a column header row shall appear at the top of each page
+    * **FR-5.3.7: Borders:** Table borders shall be thin (~0.35px) for a light, professional grid
 * **FR-3.5: Alankaaram Functionality:** The system shall provide comprehensive Alankaaram support with the following capabilities:
     * **FR-3.5.1: Checkbox Selection:** Each song row shall include a checkbox in the Alankaaram column allowing users to enable/disable Alankaaram for individual songs.
-    * **FR-3.5.2: Time Duration Input:** When Alankaaram is enabled for a song, a time input field shall appear with a default value of 4 minutes, allowing users to specify duration between 1-30 minutes.
+    * **FR-3.5.2: Time Duration Input:** When Alankaaram is enabled for a song, a time input field shall appear with a default value of 5 minutes, allowing users to specify duration between 1–30 minutes.
     * **FR-3.5.3: Visual Indicators:** The checkbox shall be accompanied by a musical note icon for clear visual identification.
     * **FR-3.5.4: Data Persistence:** Alankaaram selections and time durations shall be maintained in browser memory until the playlist is cleared or regenerated.
 * **FR-3.6: Alankaaram PDF Display:** The PDF export shall include the Alankaaram column with the following specifications: